-When travelling abroad parents and students need to be briefed on matters such as securing passports and visas, EHI cards if appropriate, baggage security and airport security checks.
+When travelling abroad parents and students need to be briefed on matters such as securing passports and visas, global health insurance cards if appropriate, baggage security and airport security checks.

 Parents/carers must be clear about the travel arrangements when they sign the consent form.